FereshteRahmani/fereshte/README.md

 ### My first repo on Github
-Name of the repo is Fereshteh
+Name of the repo is Fereshte